open/close all folders

-- Broken Bird (if you read between the lines, there are hints that her partygirl persona is an act and/or a coping mechanism to deal with what she's been through, and chapter 36 confirms this)
+- Broken Bird: If you read between the lines, there are hints that her partygirl persona is an act and/or a coping mechanism to deal with what she's been through.
+Chapter 36 confirms this.

 - Good Bad Girl

-- Open Secret (it's implied that more people know about her actually be a dark elf than she thinks but no one really makes a big deal out of it)
+- Open Secret: It's implied that more people know about her being a dark elf than she thinks, but no one really makes a big deal out of it.

 - And when the chapter switches back to Nuqrah'shareh, Sullisin'rune are in the city, and it's later all but confirmed that the three empaths assisting in taking "The Weapon" are Nidraa'chal agents, and chapter 44 shows two more of her daughters at the Nidraa'chal gathering, one of whom (Ash'mita) explicitly wants to murder her.